Go to the Students section

 v.
 A student who has failed to satisfy a specific subject requirement which is normally taken during a particular semester or stage of the course, may be required by the Examination Committee to satisfy that requirement before proceeding in this subject.

 vi.
-A student who has not satisfactorily completed, after taking 3 times, a module which is a specific subject requirement may be required to withdraw from the course.
+A student who has not satisfactorily completed, after taking twice, a module which is a specific subject requirement will be required to withdraw from the course.

 vii.
 No practice based module may be failed more than once and a student may not fail more than one such module.
 A student who does so will be required to withdraw from the course.